-For UCMP's El Sistema-inspired after-school music education program for under-served children throughout Hudson County, New Jersey.
+For the expansion of the UCMP's El Sistema after-school orchestral music education program for at-risk children throughout Hudson County, NJ.

-UCMP's Executive Director and Founder Melina Garcia is a media specialist who worked for the William J. Clinton and Wayuu Taya Foundations and Venezuelan Mission to the United Nations.
-She graduated this past summer from the Prudential Foundation's two-year Nonprofit Leadership Program at Rutgers Business School, for which the Dodge Foundation nominated her to apply.
-UCMP's Music Director Samuel Marchan has taught music to children for over 25 years, and holds a B.A. in Viola Performance (Juilliard School), and an M.A. in Music Performance (NYU).
+UCMP's Executive Director and Founder Melina Garcia is a media specialists who worked for the William J. Clinton and Wayuu Taya Foundations and Venezuelan Mission to the United Nations.
+Music Director Samuel Marchan has taught music to children for over 25 years, and holds a B.A. in Viola Performance (Juilliard School), and an M.A. in Music Performance (NYU).